wmanor/Plant-Robots/README.md

 ---

-Built as a part of the course EE-2361 in Spring 2019.
+Built as a part of the course EE-2361 in Spring 2019, during my Computer Engineering degree.

-Credit to Ames, who shopped for and assembled the hardware so I could spend the whole time coding.
+Special credit to Ames, who shopped for and assembled the hardware so I could spend the whole time coding.